phetsims/vector-addition/doc/implementation-notes.md

 A scene consists of a graph and its vector set(s).
 In the model, see VectorAdditionScene and its subclasses, and `sceneProperty`.
 In the view, see VectorAdditionSceneNode and its subclasses.

-The _Explore 1D_ screen has horizontal and vertical scenes, while the other screens have Cartesian and Polar scenes.
+The _Explore 1D_ screen has horizontal and vertical scenes, while the other screens have Cartesian and polar scenes.

-In all screens, switch between scenes using the radio buttons that are located at the bottom-right of the ScreenView.
+In all screens, switch between scenes using the radio buttons that are located at the bottom-right of the UI.

 ## Vectors: Model and View